OLD PEAK GROUP

 We will not share your personal information with any third parties for their own direct marketing use.

-In general, you are not required to submit any personal information to us, but we may require you to provide certain personal information in order for you to receive certain services or for us to comply with certain legal and regulatory obligations.
+In general, you are not required to submit each and every personal information to us, but we may require you to provide certain personal information in order for you to receive certain services or for us to comply with certain legal and regulatory obligations.
 Accordingly, if certain personal information is not provided when requested, we may not be able to progress any transaction or potential transaction with you or on your behalf.

 We will ask for your consent before using your personal information for any additional purpose not outlined in this Privacy Statement, and you can agree to or decline those purposes.